Osheen0712/CricketT20Analysis_usingPython-PowerBI/README.md

 # Power BI Dashboard :
  # Steps to Create Dashboard :
   - Import CSV Files into Power BI: Load the transformed CSV files into Power BI.
   - Data Modeling: Establish relationships between different tables as needed.
   - Create DAX Measures: Define DAX measures to perform advanced calculations.
   - Build Visualizations: Use Power BI’s visualization tools to create charts, graphs, and other visual elements.
   - Interactive Dashboard: Add slicers and filters for interactivity.

+### How to View the Report :
+   To view the Power BI report:
+      1. Download the " T20CricketProject.pbix " file from this repository.
+      2. Open the file with Power BI Desktop.

+### Report Insights
+ # The Power BI report is divided into two parts:
+  - Player Analysis Dashboard: Explore various dashboards and visualizations to analyze players based on their roles, such as power openers, middle order batsmen, finishers, fast bowlers, and all-rounders.
+  - Final 11 Selection: Choose your own final 11 players and calculate the combined performance in different fields, such as batting average, bowling economy, and fielding efficiency.

 # Usage :
  - Run Python Transformation: Execute the Python script to transform the JSON data and save it as CSV files.